Logo-Princeton-Seminary.png

 Tickets

 Join us for 3.5 days of celebration, workshops, small groups, and lectures.
-Tickets are available for full event attendees, as well as for Tuesday or Thursday one-day passes.
-Full event tickets include admission to the IYM 30th Anniversary Banquet on Thursday, May 1.
-One-day passholders may purchase additional admission ticket for banquet admission.
+Tickets are available for full event attendees, as well as for Tuesday or Thursday One-Day Passes.
+Full event tickets include admission to the IYM Celebration Banquet on Thursday, May 1.
+One-Day Passholders may purchase additional admission ticket for banquet admission.

 Attend the Forum in Full: